outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     13. # grub2-mkconfig -o /boot/grub/grub.cfg
     15. # reboot
     14. # emerge -av @module-rebuild
-        1. Any external kernel modules, such as `binary kernel modules`, need to be rebuilt for each new kernel.
+        1. Any external kernel modules, such as binary kernel modules, need to be rebuilt for each new kernel.
+	2. For example, Virtualbox will bring along its kernel module 'vboxdrv'.
 47. e-sources-4.1.1 kernel

     Except the official default kernel source, there are plenty of sources maintained by other authors like the `e-sources` in `gentoo-zh` overlay. `e-sources` offer many extra features, of which the most important is the `cjktty` patch enabling Chinese character display in virtual terminal.